haproxy/haproxy/doc/lua-api/index.rst

   Each array entry is a name:desc pair where desc represents the full server address (including port) as described in haproxy's configuration file.

+.. js:attribute:: ProxyMailers.mailservers_timeout

+  An integer representing the maximum time in milliseconds to wait for the email to be sent.
+See "timeout mail" directive from "mailers" section in haproxy configuration file.

 .. js:attribute:: ProxyMailers.smtp_hostname

   A string containing the hostname to use for the SMTP transaction.